noiseprotocol/noise_spec/noise.md

     SUITE_NAME = ? # 24-byte string uniquely naming the ciphersuite
     CC_LEN = ? # Length in bytes of cipher context
+    DH_LEN = ?? # Length in bytes of DH private, public keys, and DH outputs MAC_LEN = ?? # Length in bytes that ciphertext is enlarged due to MAC

     GENERATE_KEY():
         # Returns a DH keypair